-- Consider whether the child is at immediate risk of harm, e.g., mental health crisis, unsafe to go home. - Speak to the student concerned the voice of the student is important - Speak to other students, staff, parents if appropriate - Formulate a plan or strategy for in-school support, if appropriate - Consult with and refer to other agencies, e.g., Local Authority Children's Social Care, Mental Health Services, Local Authority Designated Officer (for workforce allegations), etc., and formulate an agreed course of action and support plan. - Feedback to the person reporting the concern
+- Consider whether the child is at immediate risk of harm, e.g. mental health crisis, unsafe to go home - Speak to the student concerned the voice of the student is important.
+The only time you would not do this is in the case of issues that have already been reported to the Police.
+It is vital these are not investigated by the School, as this may prejudice the outcome of the case.
+Please ask advice on how to proceed in any case of safeguarding if you are unsure - Speak to other students, staff, parents if appropriate (please see notes above) - Formulate a plan or strategy for in-school support, if appropriate - Consult with and refer to other agencies, e.g., Local Authority Children's Social Care, Mental Health Services, Local Authority Designated Officer (for workforce allegations), etc., and formulate an agreed course of action and support plan - Feedback to the person reporting the concern